LatticeX-Foundation/Rosetta/doc/TUTORIALS.md

 Please refers to the appendix at the end of this article for the dataset description.

-We have highlighted the spots that are different from `tensorflow`.
-In contrast to the native `tensorflow` version without data privacy.
-Except for the importing of the `rosetta` package, only these several lines are different.
+We have highlighted the spots that are different from `TensorFlow`.
+In contrast to the native `TensorFlow` version without data privacy.
+Except for the importing of the `Rosetta` package, only these several lines are different.

-`rosetta` provides a class, `PrivateDataset`, specifically for handling private data sets.
+`Rosetta` provides a class, `PrivateDataset`, specifically for handling private data sets.
 Check the relevant source code for details.

 ```py
 # real data